dynamsoft-docs/barcode-reader-docs/parameters/reference/barcode-complement-modes.md

 # BarcodeComplementModes

 `BarcodeComplementModes` is a parameter to control how to complement the missing parts of a barcode.
-It consisits of one or more modes, each mode is an implement to complement the barcode.
+It consists of one or more modes, each mode is an implement to complement the barcode.

 ## Candidate Mode List